LongTermSupport/lxc-bash/README.md

-# lxc-bash
+# LXC BASH

-Bash Completions and Functions for working with LXC (not LXD, just plain LXC)
+Bash Completions, Aliases and Functions for working with LXC (not LXD, just plain LXC)